gnosischain/documentation/docs/node/management/voluntary-exit.md

 ### Dappnode

 Navigate to the Stakers > Gnosis Chain menu, click on the "Upload Keystores" button on the Web3Signer card.
 Once you are in the Web3Signer UI, select the validators you want to exit and click on the "Exit Validator" button on the top right part of the UI.
 Follow the instructions and type `I want to exit`, followed then click the "Exit" button.

-More informations in [Dappnode Docs](https://docs.dappnode.io/docs/user/staking/gnosis-chain/solo#1-exit-the-validator-from-the-dappnode-ui).
+- For more info, see the [Dappnode Docs](https://docs.dappnode.io/docs/user/staking/gnosis-chain/solo#1-exit-the-validator-from-the-dappnode-ui).

 ### Lighthouse